twinfield10/Rebirtha-Model/README.md

   ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4) Conclusion ###

   Essentially, this method of evaluating baseball games has been decently successful in the past and my hope is that I can implement changes every year to either improve the underlying data, my calculations, and/or the automation of certain processes.
 This model has taken various forms in Excel and Google Sheets, but I believe R has been the way to go in keeping this model running smoothly throughout the year and for many years to come.
-If you would like to know more or be included in my group chat where I send picks every day, please reach out and I will be more than happy to talk about the Rebirtha Model.
-Here's to a beautiful 2023 season!
-Best of luck!